 Stop the electricity to your furnace at the breaker box.

 2. Check Your Filter

-Furnace filters should be exchanged every couple of months, depending on the kind you use.
+Furnace filters should be changed every couple of months, depending on the model you use.

 3. Clean the Inside

 Remove the blower door and vacuum up dust.